dongovor/PythonMorsels/README.md

-# Solution for the Python Morsels weekly tasks
+# Solutions for the Python Morsels weekly tasks